 15 Questions To Ask When You’re Feeling Overwhelmed

-The last year has been incredibly stressful for all of us.
-The COVID prompted closures of schools, jobs lost, isolation, and other stressors have been far more traumatic and intense than most people anticipated and I’m guessing most of us have discovered that on usual coping mechanisms have been inadequate.
+The last few years has been incredibly stressful for all of us.
+The pandemic-prompted closures of schools, jobs lost, isolation, and other stressors have been far more traumatic and intense than most people anticipated and I’m guessing most of us have discovered that on usual coping mechanisms have been inadequate.

 1. When was the last time I took a deep breath?
 When I’m overwhelmed I tend to hold my breath and a few deep breaths help me to release any tension I’m holding.